 Geese have their own version of teeth that are very different from mammal teeth.
-Instead of having a set of teeth, geese have tomia.
-Both birds and turtles share the feature of a tomium, which is the sharp part of the beak that helps them to break down their food.
+Geese don’t have teeth, instead geese have tomia, which is the sharp part of the beak that helps them to break down their food.

 Some birds, such as the goose, have serrated edges lining their tomia.
 They may look like a set of sharp teeth, but geese can’t produce enamel.
 Instead, the serrated edges are actually cartilage.

 A goose’s mouth may look more dangerous than it really is.
 A goose bite is painful, but it doesn’t usually cause severe damage.
 However, geese and humans share a lot of common ground, so it’s important to know how to interact with them properly to avoid any serious accidents.

 Make sure to stay informed and aware of these natural neighbors so that peaceful cohabitation can exist between humans and geese.